Same Day Treatment

 Can I have this treatment if I have been treated before?

 Absolutely.
 We occasionally take on patients who have had laser treatment in the past requiring further treatment, due to unsatisfactory outcome or recurrence.
 Hyfrecation treatment can be safely performed in such patients with excellent results.

-From what age can I get this treatment?
+From what age can I be treated for PPP?

 We can see patients from the age of 18 and above at our clinic.

-Are there any health conditions that might stop me from getting this treatment?
+Are there any health conditions that might stop me from getting treated for PPP?

 Patients with any of the following conditions will need to address them before undertaking the Hyfrecation treatment:

 - Localised active Inflammatory conditions of the penile skin (for example, eczema)

 - If you suffer from diabetes, and your sugar levels are out of control

 - If you suffer from hypertension, and your Blood Pressure is not controlled